payara/Payara-Community-Documentation/documentation/extended-documentation/health-check-service/configuration.md

 * `<machine-memory-usage-checker>`: Calculates the machine memory usage and prints out the percentage along with the total and used physical memory size.
 * `<heap-memory-usage-checker>`: Calculates the heap memory usage and prints out the percentage along with initial and committed heap sizes.
 * `<hogging-threads-checker>`: Identifies the threads that are stuck CPU-wise.
+* `<connection-pool-checker>`: Calculates the ratio of free\/used connections available for all JDBC connections pool an prints the percentage of used connections for each active pool.

-They can all have the base attributes from the list given as follows.
+They all have the following base attributes, that need to be specified:

-* **enabled**:Enables\/Disables the specified checker
+* **enabled**:Enables\/Disables the specified checker.
-* **name**: Name of the checker that will be printed in the log messages for tracing
+* **name**: Name of the checker that will be printed in the log messages for tracing.
 * **unit**: The time unit value, which could either be: `NANOSECONDS`, `MICROSECONDS`, `MILLISECONDS`, `SECONDS`, `HOURS`, `DAYS`.
-* **time**: The time interval specified in given unit to execute the checker
+* **time**: The time interval value \(as an integer\) specified in given unit to execute the checker for the metric.

 ## Threshold configurations

-Just like with the There are threshold configurations for some of the checkers and checker tags that support this configuration are listed below.
+Just like with the  `healthcheck-configure-service-threshold`  command, there are threshold configurations for the following checkers and checker tags:

 * `<cpu-usage-checker>`
 * `<machine-memory-usage-checker>`
 * `<heap-memory-usage-checker>`
+* `<connection-pool-checker>`

-The threshold configurations can be specified in 3 different levels: _critical_, _warning_ and _good_.
+The threshold configurations are specified for 3 different levels: _critical_, _warning_ and _good_.
 By default their values are **80**, **50** and **0** respectively.
-A sample configuration for the cpu-usage-checker is given as follows:
+A sample configuration for the `cpu-usage-checker` is given as follows:

 ```xml
 <cpu-usage-checker enabled="true" unit="SECONDS" name="CPU" time="3">